itchydimeee/SE3231-machine-learning/README.md

 3. How relevant is linear regression today?

 -  Linear Regression remains very relevant, especially in data science.
 It serves as a fundamental tool for understanding relationships between variables, making predictions, and identifying trends.

+MIDTERMS QUESTION AND ANSWER

+# 1. Does preprocessing affect the result of the model?
+Why?
+Yes!
+Preprocessing ensures:
+1. Missing values don't skew results
+2. Categorical data is numerically encoded
+3. Features are scaled to equal importance

+# 2. What is your conclusion based on the model's result?
+Clusters likely represent:
+1. High-price properties near the city center (Cluster 0)
+2. Mid-range properties (Cluster 1)
+3. Affordable properties farther from the CBD (Cluster 2)